PhonologicalCorpusTools/CorpusTools/index.md

-### Note: the "tar.gz" and ".zip" links to the right will download the individual program files, not the executable version of the software.
-The latest release of the executable can be found here: https://github.com/PhonologicalCorpusTools/CorpusTools/releases
+### Note: the "tar.gz" and ".zip" links at the top of this page will download the individual program files, not the executable version of the software.
+The latest release of the executable can be found here: [https://github.com/PhonologicalCorpusTools/CorpusTools/releases](https://github.com/PhonologicalCorpusTools/CorpusTools/releases).
+More details on installation are below.

 ## About Phonological CorpusTools